 In 2006, Dave ran for a seat on Charlottesville City Council and was the top vote-getter in that election.
 From January 2008 until January 2012, he served two terms as Mayor of Charlottesville, amassing a significant track record of accomplishments in areas such as affordable housing, environmental sustainability, youth opportunities, fiscal stewardship, and upgrades to the Downtown Mall, City parks and other public infrastructure.

 Dave has been awarded numerous honors for his professional and civic efforts.
 He was named one of the region's "Distinguished Dozen" by the Charlottesville Daily Progress in 2005 and received the annual Leader's Leader Award from the Leadership Charlottesville program of the Charlottesville Regional Chamber of Commerce in 2011.
 In 2013 alone, he received the first annual Champion Award to End Homelessness by Virginia Supportive Housing, the first annual Political Action Award by the Charlottesville Pride Community Network, and the Integrity Award by Charlottesville First Tee.
 Dave has also been named an honorary chief (Osahene) by the Effutu people of Winneba, Ghana, in recognition of his efforts to promote international exchanges and friendship between Charlottesville and Winneba.

-An avid traveler, Dave has visited over 30 countries on 4 continents and 49 of the 50 U.S. states.
+An avid traveler, Dave has visited over 30 countries on 4 continents and all 50 of the United States.
 He has three wonderful children, Eli, Chloe and Benjamin, and one special cat, Hermione, who is not the brightest bulb in the batch but does excel at playing fetch with drinking straws.